Buyer brokerage: Buyer agency agreements

 Like the listing agreement with sellers, the agreements with buyers must have a starting and ending date, and they must specify how the buyer's broker is to be paid (by the seller or by the buyer).
 In addition, it should spell out the duties and obligations of all parties.

 The agreement should also specify how a conflict of interest will be handled.
 A conflict of interest can occur when a buyer represented by a real estate brokerage becomes interested by a seller who that firm also represents.

 Another potential conflict of interest can occur when the same firm finds itself representing two buyers who are competing for the same property.

 A real estate agency should have a written, objective policy for handling conflicts of interest, which should be disclosed to any potential client in advance.

 Buyer Agency Agreements are where a real estate agent represents the buyer of real estate.

-With the advent of "Buyer Agency" (Buyer Brokerage) in the early 1990s as opposed to seller agency, a real estate Agent/Broker agrees and contracts to represent the Buyer in his purchase of a home/property.
+With the advent of "Buyer Agency" (Buyer Brokerage) in the early 1990s as opposed to seller agency, a real estate Agent/Broker agrees and contracts to represent the Buyer in their purchase of a home/property.
 Buyer Agency Agreements were developed to set out the terms and conditions of this representation.
 They are similar to the written "Listing Agreements", required between Listing Agents and Sellers (property owners).
 Buyer Agency Agreements set out the main conditions of the relationship between the Buyer Agent and his Buyer Client including such things as the duration of the agreement, the commission to be earned/paid, and the various rights, duties and obligations of the parties.

 The Buyer Agent owes fiduciary duties to the Buyer under this relationship and agreement, including fidelity, honesty, dedication to purpose, acting in the Buyer's best interests, etc. The commission to be paid to the Buyer's Agent in the Buyer Agency Agreement, though ultimately the Buyer's obligation, is generally offset in whole or in part against the share, or "co-op", commission offered by the Listing Agent through the Multiple Listing Service ("MLS").

 An exclusive buyer agent is a real estate agent who works for a company that does not ever represent sellers in real estate transactions.
 Exclusive buyer agents (and their clients) avoid the conflict of interest of working with an agent who promotes their listings or their firm's listings.
 It is beneficial to a buyer to have representation because the agent is responsible for acquiring information on the property and advising the buyer based on that information.
 Without an agreement, the agent may not have an obligation to work with the buyer's best interests in mind.